-Administrative cooperation
+Administrative Cooperation

-Cooperation in the area of trade mark registration and administration
+Cooperation in the Area of Trade Mark Registration and Administration

-Member States shall ensure that the offices may cooperate with each other and with the OHIM in order to promote convergence of practices and tools in relation to the examination and registration of trade marks.
-61
+The offices shall be free to cooperate effectively with each other and with the European Union Intellectual Property Office in order to promote convergence of practices and tools in relation to the examination and registration of trade marks.

-Cooperation in other areas
+Cooperation in Other Areas

-Member States shall ensure that the offices cooperate with each other and the OHIM on a voluntary basis in all areas of their activities other than those referred to in Article 52 which are of relevance for the protection of trade marks in the Union.
+The offices shall be free to cooperate effectively with each other and with the European Union Intellectual Property Office in all areas of their activities other than those referred to in Article 52 which are of relevance for the protection of trade marks in the Union.